pauljey5/parquet-site/content/en/docs/Contribution Guidelines/building.md

 ---

 Building
-Java resources can be build using `mvn package`.
+Java resources can be built using `mvn package`.
 The current stable version should always be available from Maven Central.

 C++ thrift resources can be generated via make.